brightbox/docs.brightbox.com/content/reference/load-balancers.md

 #### Timeout

-The timeout setting determines when inactive connections will be closed.
+The timeout setting determines how long a connection may remain open, without any activity, before it is closed.
+The timeout is specified in milliseconds and must be between 5,000 and 86,400,000 (one day).
+By default the timeout is 50,000 milliseconds.

 ### Health Checks